 Area Action Who When

-Strengthen Address legacy arrangements that Paul Qtr 2
+Strengthen Address legacy arrangements that are

-contractual are in place where contracts have Fitzgerald
+contractual in place where contracts have expired

-arrangements expired

-Develop a process to keep Paul Qtr 2
+arrangements Develop a process to keep Contracts

-Contracts register up to date to Fitzgerald

-ensure it is an accurate reflection
+register up to date to ensure it is an

-of contracts in place.
+accurate reflection of contracts in place.

-Creditors - Ensure vendor checks are Paul Qtr 2
+Creditors - Ensure vendor checks are undertaken

-purchase ordering undertaken to confirm change of Fitzgerald
+purchase ordering to confirm change of details are

-and new creditor details are correct.
+and new creditor correct.

-authorisation Retrospective PO still occurs - Paul Qtr 3
+authorisation Retrospective PO still occurs - address

-processes address the on-going issue from Fitzgerald
+processes the on-going issue from the previous

-the previous year.
+year.

-Equality and Monitor compliance and adherence Simon Qtr 3
+Equality & Diversity •

-Diversity to the TDBC Equalities framework.
-Lewis
+- compliance with the TDBC Equalities framework.

-compliance with Increase awareness of the TDBC Simon Qtr 2
+requirements and Increase awareness of the TDBC

-requirements and framework and expectations (staff Lewis
+duties framework and expectations (staff

-duties training and awareness).
+- 1 training and awareness).

-Fraud Improve awareness of the Paul Qtr 3
+Fraud Improve awareness of the approved

-approved Corporate Counter Fraud Fitzgerald
+Corporate Counter Fraud & Corruption

-and Corruption Policy and Strategy Information Introduce a confidentiality Code of Richard Qtr 3 governance Practice Sealy Priority Area Strategy Improve clarity surrounding the ownership of reviewing the outcomes of PAS, bringing this information to a central point.
-Simon Lewis Qtr 2 Introduce a defined reporting structure to formally inform the dashboards.
-Simon Lewis Qtr 2
+Information policy & strategy Introduce a confidentiality code of

+Introduce a confidentiality code of practice

+governance Priority Area Improve clarity surrounding the

+Strategy ownership of reviewing the outcomes

+Strategy of PAS, bringing this information to a

+central point.

+Contrai point.

+Introduce a defined reporting structure

+to formally inform the dashboards.

+is iss, intom the additional dol

+Business Continuity

+Planning

 The Council proposes over the coming year to take steps to address the above matters in order to further enhance our governance arrangements.
-Regular reports will be made to the Corporate Governance Committee on the progress being made.
-We are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and will monitor their implementation and operation as part of our next annual review.
+Regular reports will be made to the Corporate Governance Committee on the progress being made. nd

+We are satisfied that these steps will address the need for improvements that identified in our review of effectiveness and will monitor their implementation operation as part of our next annual review.

+Signed: Signed:

-Signed: Signed: Cllr John Williams Penny James
+Cllr John Williams Penny James